 Understanding Puppy Teeth Stages

 The development of a puppy's teeth is an interesting process as some phases have an important function for the puppy's development.
 A puppy's teething stage goes through several processes just as it happens in humans, with milk teeth falling out and the eruption of permanent teeth.

-If you are interested in the why's and how's of it, this article will provide you with something to "put your teeth into."
+If you are interested in the why's and how's of a puppy's teeth development, this article will provide you with something to "put your teeth into."
 In this article you'll be learning about: